 The exemption that the election confers is structural.
 For the duration of the five-year period the individual is treated as a non-Dom for the purposes of Articles 3, 3A and 3B of the Special Defence Contribution Law.
 The exemption captures dividends from Cyprus-resident and non-Cyprus-resident payers alike, interest from any source, and the concealed-dividend rule that the same 2026 reform introduced under Article 3A.
 The Cyprus-resident companies the individual sits behind also fall within the exemption to the extent of the individual's share, on the deemed-distribution layer for 2024 and 2025 profits, and on the inter-company dividend layer.

 The Cyprus personal income tax position is untouched.
 So is the General Healthcare System contribution of 2.65 per cent on income, where the rules of the General Healthcare System Law engage.
-The Alternative Method is a Special Defence Contribution election, no more and no less.
-The headline savings it produces are calibrated to that scope.
+The Alternative Method does not affect any withholding tax imposed outside Cyprus on the same income, and gives no credit against it.
+The Alternative Method is a Special Defence Contribution election for the individual personally, no more and no less.
+The headline savings are calibrated to that scope.

 What the election costs, and what it does not buy